-Ann Todd - MA Clinical Counselling; BA (Hons.); MBACP (Accredited)
+Ann Todd - BA (Hons), MA Clinical Counselling, MBACP(Accred)

 Often our anxieties and difficulties can weigh us down and we are unable to find a way forward.
 Our thoughts and feelings can be confusing and talking to friends and relatives about our concerns may be too difficult.
 I provide a confidential, safe, respectful and non-judgemental space in which you can explore your difficulties, gain insight and discover a way forward.